ctopher7/go-example-project/README.md

 flow process_ohlc consumer:
 read stock_name
-get data from .ndjson (source of truth) calculate ohlc store to redis
+get data from .ndjson (source of truth) calculate ohlc (only the data of the stock_name, not all data) store to redis (expiry 10 seconds, can be extended)